 Fee and commission income results from transaction-based arrangements in which the client is charged a fee for the execution of transactions.
-Such revenues primarily arise from the Company providing services in connection with the provision of general investment, securities and futures dealing, as well as discretionary management to its customers and as introducing broker to Morgan Stanley & Co.
-International plc for the provision of clearance, settlement and custody services in relation to the aforementioned transactions.
+Such revenues primarily arise from the Company providing services in connection with the provision of general investment, securities and futures dealing, as well as discretionary management to its customers and as an agent on behalf of its clients to transmit client instructions to other Morgan Stanley affiliates in connection with the provision of general investment, securities and futures dealing.
 Fee and commission income is recognised on trade date when the performance obligation is satisfied.